 Political science appeals to both the lover of abstract reasoning and the nuts-and-bolts practical personality, and Elon’s flexible curriculum allows each student to explore his or her individual interests.
 Students first explore fundamental concepts of political science, then focus their studies in one or more subfields, including American government, international relations, comparative politics and political theory.
 Elon offers courses in specific areas, including the presidency, U.S. foreign policy and international terrorism, as well as classes focused on political activity in other parts of the world, including Europe, Africa, Asia, the Middle East and Latin America.

-The Department of Political Science and Public Administration encourages majors to incorporate classes from other fields into their course of study.
+The Department of Political Science and Policy Studies encourages majors to incorporate classes from other fields into their course of study.
 The flexible curriculum and manageable number of credit hours required provides ample opportunity for students to complete their studies and add a minor or a complementary major.

 At Elon, you will learn from and with dynamic professors who have a wealth of professional experience, academic expertise and a range of interests and research specialties.
 Among the faculty are Elon’s 2009 Distinguished Scholar Award winner, two state legislative staffers, an election campaign manager, an administrator of the Carter Center, a Fulbright Scholar and many others.
 They are leaders of campus programs, including the leadership program, Latin American Studies program, Institute of Politics and Public Affairs, Center for Public Affairs and Center for Public Opinion Polling.
 They routinely lead study abroad programs focusing on London, the European Union, World War II and Costa Rica.

 “ Professors in the department become more than professors; they become mentors and friends.
 They challenge their students to participate in our democracy and, because of their passion, I will continue to be an active participant in politics.”